IBM/graph-db-insights/README.md

 ## 8. Analyze the results

-The notebook uses two use cases to demonstrate how to get insights from the orientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7.` Each Insight has its own function in the notebook.You can make a call to that function to get the results.Check the image shown below:
+The notebook uses two use cases to demonstrate how to get insights from the orientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7.` Each Insight has its own function in the notebook.
+Check the cell with core functions, there you will see both You can make a call to that function to get the results.Check the image shown below:

 ![](doc/source/images/most_mentioned_notebook.png)